-When Sandra and I were in the process of separating in 2006, our friends, Cindy and Ian Rawlinson introduced us to the work of Russell Sutter in Sebastopol, CA. Russell taught us a simple and profound approach to communicating, that he refers to as “Inquiry.”
-At that time Russell had the couple share and listen in defined roles, one as speaker; the other as listener.
+When Sandra and I were in the process of separating in 2006, our friends, Cindy and Ian Rawlinson introduced us to the work of Russell Sutter in Sebastopol, CA. Russell taught us a simple and profound approach to communicating, that he refers to as the ”Inquiry Form,” At that time Russell had us share and listen in defined roles, one as speaker; the other as listener.
 He had the listener repeat what the speaker said, word for word, phrase by phrase.
-Russell explained that the listener takes responsibility for how much information he/she can take in at any given time.
-Each time, the listener repeats only as much as he/she can accurately repeat word for word, phrase by phrase.
+Russell explained that the listener takes responsibility for how much information she can take in at any given time.
+Each time, the listener repeats only as much as she can accurately repeat word for word, phrase by phrase.

 This actually takes some level of mutual support and cooperation between the couple.
-The speaker supports the listener to fully receive what he/she is saying by making room for the listener to repeat verbatim what he/she is hearing.
-In this way, the listener demonstrates his/her recognition of what the speaker is saying.
+The speaker supports the listener to fully receive what he is saying by making room for the listener to repeat verbatim what she is hearing.
+In this way, the listener demonstrates her recognition of what the speaker is saying.

-At first as this way of speaking and listening can feel awkward and contrived, yet amazingly with a few minutes of practice, a difficult conversation can open into a sense of empathy, recognition, feeling heard, a felt sense of settling and spreading in the energy between the speaker and listener and a deepening sense connection between the couple.
+At first this way of speaking and listening can feel awkward and contrived yet, amazingly, with a few minutes of practice, a difficult conversation can open into a sense of empathy, recognition, feeling heard, a felt sense of settling and spreading in the energy between the speaker and listener and a deepening sense of connection between the couple.

 Russell shares about the essence of the Inquiry Form that he uses in his work: